Trones21/Trones21/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on some webapps (Go backends, Angular or plain JS frontends)
-- 🌱 I’m currently learning too mny things at once...
+- 🌱 I’m currently learning too many things at once...
 - 💬 Ask me about JavaScript
 - 📫 How to reach me: Linkedin